George W. Bush: Energy policies

 In his 2007 State of the Union Address, Bush renewed his pledge to work toward diminished reliance on foreign oil by reducing fossil fuel consumption and increasing alternative fuel production.
 Amid high gasoline prices in 2008, Bush lifted a ban on offshore drilling.
 However, the move was largely symbolic because there was still a federal law banning offshore drilling.
 Bush said: "This means that the only thing standing between the American people and these vast oil reserves is action from the U.S. Congress."
 Bush had said in June 2008, "In the long run, the solution is to reduce demand for oil by promoting alternative energy technologies.
 My administration has worked with Congress to invest in gas-saving technologies like advanced batteries and hydrogen fuel cells ...
 In the short run, the American economy will continue to rely largely on oil.
 And that means we need to increase supply, especially here at home.
 So my administration has repeatedly called on Congress to expand domestic oil production."

 In his 2008 State of the Union Address, Bush committed $2 billion over the next three years to a new international fund to promote clean energy technologies and fight climate change, saying, "Along with contributions from other countries, this fund will increase and accelerate the deployment of all forms of cleaner, more efficient technologies in developing nations like India and China, and help leverage substantial private-sector capital by making clean energy projects more financially attractive."
-He also presented plans to reaffirm the United States' commitment to work with major economies, and, through the UN, to complete an international agreement that will slow, stop, and eventually reverse the growth of greenhouse gases; he stated, "This agreement will be effective only if it includes commitments by every major economy and gives none a free ride."
+He also presented plans to reaffirm the United States' commitment to work with major economies, and, through the UN, to complete an international agreement which will slow, stop, and eventually reverse the growth of greenhouse gases; he stated, "This agreement will be effective only if it includes commitments by every major economy and gives none a free ride."